dips-21/my_practice/SpringBoot_READ.md

 for eg FindByEmail(String email) (this would generate select * from table where email=?)
 We can also write our own query using @Query on method

-Spring uses reflection to call our controller method with matching url
+Spring uses reflection to call our controller method with matching url.

 @Transaction for transactional method.Transaction management is done by spring (Declarative transaction management) AOP aspect oriented programming